anila-a/Fractals/README.md

+# Fractals

-Contest website developed in PHP for students interested in scientific subjects
+Contest website developed in PHP for students interested in scientific subjects.

 August 2017